 Now for the final and tastiest post in our winter gardening series.
-The harvest!!
+The winter garden harvest!!

-The number one rule of winter harvesting is don’t harvest when things are frozen.
-You will open your cold frame on an early morning in January and think every thing is ruined.
+The number one rule of a winter garden harvest is don’t harvest when things are frozen.
+You will open your cold frame on an early morning in January and think everything is ruined.
 All your crops will be frozen and droopy.
 If you harvest them now all you will have is mush.
 (The exception to this is Mache, it does fine if you harvest it frozen).
 But if you wait a few hours until the sun comes out and things warm up above freezing in the cold frame you’ll be amazed.
 Those plants you thought were destroyed will perk right up and be fine and ready to pick.
 Be sure you take them right inside.
-You don’t want your basket of fresh picked greens to get re-frozen in a cold wind and ruined.
+You don’t want your basket of fresh-picked greens to get re-frozen in a cold wind and ruined.

-We will usually start eating the cold frame lettuce by mid October.
-If you live in Zone 6 or lower most lettuces won’t hold up against the constant freezing of December and January.
+We will usually start our winter garden harvest from with the cold frame lettuce by mid October.
+If you live in Zone 6 or lower, most lettuces won’t hold up against the constant freezing of December and January.
 You will want to time it so that you have harvested your lettuce by early December.
-We have a large super duper air tight plastic container that we use to store our lettuce in.
+We have a large super-duper airtight plastic container that we use to store our lettuce in.
 Lettuce picked in early December when the nights start getting in the low 20’s will usually last us until Christmas.

 Carrots can be dug most any time.
 It is very rare that the ground in the cold frame actually freezes, so the carrots are easy pickings.
 Remember that carrots are the highlight of the winter garden.
 They will be the sweetest carrots you have ever eaten.